kuertee/x4-mod-da-ku-ai-tweaks/README.md

 History
 =======
+v7.5.01, 21 Feb 2025:
+- Bug-fixes: 7.5 compatibility updates.
+- Tweak: re-enable step forward every 60 seconds.
+- Tweak: Increase threshold of determining nearby high-risk enemies.
+Useful when two enemy stations are near each other.
+- Bug-fix: Do not acquire stations as new big targets.
+Only allow capital ships as new big targets.
+Note: Attack All Enemies settings need to be enabled in the ship's attack orders for them to acquire new big targets.
+- Bug-fix: Ships in Coordinated Attack wait orders were not acquiring new big targets.
+- Bug-fix: Better Move To Engage vectors when targeting modules.
+- Tweak: Prevent new module targets if the old module target is still operational.
+- Bug-fix: Coordinated Attack wait orders were released too far from the target.
+- Bug-fix: Move To Engage position behaviour now avoids high-risk enemies blocking their targets.
+- Tweak: L and XL ships of a fleet will repair/resupply one at a time only instead of all together.
+- Tweak: removed fixes to pursue targets because they are now in 7.5. beta 9 of the base game

 v7.1.17, 10 Dec 2024:
 - Bug-fix: Deteminating a ship's behaviour towards an enemy in the way towards the ship's attack target or flight destination could result in the ship avoiding a non-high risk enemy.
 Bug introduced in last version when I added the option "Attack all enemies" to this determination.
 In this version, the ship would ignore low-risk enemies that are in the way and decide to either attack or avoid high-risk enemies in the way.
 Previously, the ship would either only attack or avoid and not acquire the ignore behaviour.